codingMustache/codingMustache/README.md

 ## Daily Trivia

-In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. relative
+ 1. Germany
- 2. center
+ 2. Taiwan
- 3. absolute
+ 3. China (People&#039;s Republic of)
- 4. static
+ 4. United States

 <details>
   <summary>Answer</summary>
-  center
+  Taiwan
 </details>